 Christmas Travel Might Break Records

-The holiday season is supposed to be magical and exciting and we want it to be, however, unfortunately that isn’t always the case.
+The holiday season is supposed to be magical and exciting and we want it to be, however, unfortunately, that isn’t always the case.
 Traveling around the holidays is always busy.
 But, according to experts at AAA, this season will be the busiest travel season on record.
-More than 107 million Americans are expected to travel over the holidays.
-This is about a 3.1% increase from 2016.
-The travel time that is defined in this period is from December 23 to January 1.
-It’s the ninth straight increase in Christmas travel, according to AAA.
+One out of every three Americans will be traveling this holiday season; that is 112.5 million travelers.
+This is about a 4.4% increase from 2017.
+The travel time that is defined in this period is from December 20 to January 1.
+It’s the tenth straight increase in Christmas travel, according to AAA.

-“More expensive gas prices are not swaying holiday revelers to stay home,” AAA Senior Vice President Bill Sutherland said. ”We’ve seen the strong economy and growing consumer confidence fuel holiday travel all year long.”
-Of the 107 million Americans traveling, about 97 million people will be driving.
-The second most popular destination this season is Orlando, Florida, meaning a lot of this traffic will be concentrated in central Florida.
-For 2017, motorists are on track to break the record for most miles driven on U.S. roads, which ma increase the demand for gasoline immensely.
+Gas prices averaged $2.46 for the first week of December, which is two cents per gallon less than one year ago.
+Lower gas prices is driving more people on the roads.
+The most popular destination this season is Orlando, Florida, meaning a lot of this traffic will be concentrated in central Florida.
+For 2018, motorists are on track to break the record for most miles driven on U.S. roads, which ma increase the demand for gasoline immensely.

 With more travel, there are inevitably more accidents on the road.
 AAA says they expect to rescue close to 1 million motorists this holiday season.
 To help you prevent having to use AAA or even worse calling 911, we have a few tips to help you prevent these accidents from happening to you as you travel during the holidays.